Capuzinokun/PiDisplay/README.txt

 - json["image_urls"][<specify url with list index>]["url"] -> String

-(Optional specify the amount of images you want to loop through with json["display_amount"] -> Int
+(Optional specify the headers and amount of images you want to loop through)

 Example:
 {